Magnetoconvection in a horizontal duct flow at very high Hartmann and Grashof numbers: Results

 The results presented so far in this section indicate that the SM82 2D model may also inaccurately describe the nonlinear flow regimes developing as a result of the instability at $Gr = 10^{10}$.
 As a test of this possibility, comparison between the results of 2D and 3D models at $Gr = 10^{10}$, $Ha = 10000$ is illustrated in figures \ref{fig8} and \ref{fig9} and discussed below.
 The procedure of computing nonlinear flows is described in section \ref{results4}.
 Here we only mention that the same numerical resolution is used in 2D and 3D models.
 The shorter wavelength domain length $L_x = 2\pi$ is used in the 3D model.
 This rather small length has no significant effect on the flow evolution as it has been confirmed in the additional 2D simulations conducted with $L_x = 4\pi$ (shown in figure \ref{fig8}) and $L_x = 2\pi$.

 The simulations show that the 3D flow remains Q2D at these values of $Ha$ and $Gr$.
 At the same time, its reproduction by the 2D SM82 model is inaccurate in some aspects.
 The instantaneous distributions of velocity components and temperature shown in figure \ref{fig8} clearly illustrate the difference.
 2D approximations (see figure \ref{fig8}$a$-$c$) are similar to 3D flows (see figure \ref{fig8}$d$-$f$) in terms of the largest typical streamwise wavelength (about $1.5$) but demonstrate noticeably less regular pattern and higher energy in shorter wavelengths.
 The difference is reflected by the point signals of velocity and temperature shown in figure \ref{fig9}.
+It is also observed in the power spectrum density graphs of velocity and temperature (not shown).
 Comparing figures \ref{fig9}$b$ and \ref{fig9}$d$, we also see that the 2D approximation substantially underestimates the typical amplitude of velocity fluctuations.
 As an example, the standard deviation for the signal of $u_x$ in the middle of the duct ($z = 0$) is $0.33$ for the 2D model and $0.71$ for the 3D model.
 Computed values of volume-average kinetic energy of the fluctuations (not shown) confirm this conclusion.
 The values of energy found in the 2D approximation are about an order of magnitude lower than in the actual flow computed in the framework of the 3D model.
 Interestingly, the misrepresentation of the structure of velocity and temperature fluctuations by the 2D model does not lead to a similarly strong inaccuracy in the prediction of the effect of mixing by fluctuations.
 Profiles of average streamwise velocity and temperature in figures \ref{fig8}($g, h$) show strong change in comparison with the base flow, but only moderate differences between the 2D and 3D results.